minershive/hiveos-asic/README.md

 To install specific version you should run ```selfupgrade 0.1-02```.
 If you want to reinstall version please add ```-f``` to the command like this ```selfupgrade 0.1-02 -f```.
 To install current development version from repository please run ```selfupgrade master```.

-> To display data in monitoring, be sure to create a Flight Sheet first.

 &nbsp;